Battle Road Tournaments

 Play!
 Pokémon will be increasing prize support in the TCG Masters Division to coincide with the change to entry fees.
 Masters Division booster pack prizes will be increased at City Championships level and above, and prizes will be given to more players lower in the finish order.
 Four additional World Championships Travel Awards will also be added to the U.S. National Championships Masters Division.
 On top of that, Tournament Organizers may choose to award additional prizes to one or more age divisions.
 Be sure to check the tournament listings for details!

-Also new for 2014, U.S. National Championships Travel Awards and Travel Stipends will now be awarded to the top TCG performers in the season’s Championship Point rankings.
+Also new for 2014, North American National Championships Travel Awards and Travel Stipends will now be awarded to the top TCG performers in the season’s Championship Point rankings.
 Travel Awards and Travel Stipends will be awarded as follows, based on Championship Point rankings at the end of Spring Regionals:

 1st–16th: Travel Award and a $300 Travel Stipend